spa5603/FritzSmartHome/README.md

 # FritzSmartHome
-Development of a PowerShell Module for AVM FritzBox open Http API
+Development of a PowerShell Module for AVM FritzBox open HTTP API